lorforlinux/docs.beagleboard.io/boards/beagley/ai/03-design.rst

     BeagleY-AI boot modes

-The default bootmode for BeagleY-AI is the SD Card Interface.
+The default boot mode for BeagleY-AI is the SD Card Interface.
+If no SD card is present, the BootROM on the AM67A SoC is going to try booting from Ethernet.

 It is also possible to load U-Boot from the SD card and then load your main file system from another source, such as :ref:`beagley-ai-expansion-nvme`.